MathisBD/pfp-internship/Experiments/BMMC Identities.md

 1. How does 'parm' change indices ? i.e. if a value is at index x in an array, at what index will it be in each of the two arrays created by parm ?

-Answer : for a mask M, a value at index x will be at index x' in its subarray, and x' = x where we removed the bit at position lsb(M).
+Answer : for a mask M, a value at index x will be at index x' in its subarray, and x' = x where we removed (deleted, not set to 0) the bit at position lsb(M).

 Example : if the mask M is odd, then x is mapped to x/2.